Indigenous young people were 16 times as likely as non-Indigenous young people to be under supervision on an average day in 2019–20

 Marchetti (2017) argued that limited quantitative measurement of outcomes such as failure to reduce reoffending does not necessarily mean Indigenous-focused justice programs have failed, but rather suggest that important aspects of their contribution, such as the cultural complexities that drive and influence these programs, are not being measured (Marchetti 2017).

-The Tiwi Islands Youth Development and Diversion Unit (Northern Territory) provides a 12‑week diversion program engaging Tiwi youth (typically first‑time youth offenders) in prevention activities that aim to benefit the offender, the victim and the community (Davis & Higgins 2014; Stewart et al. 2014).
+The Tiwi Islands Youth Development and Diversion Unit in the Northern Territory provides a 12‑week diversion program engaging Tiwi youth (typically first‑time youth offenders) in prevention activities that aim to benefit the offender, the victim and the community (Davis & Higgins 2014; Stewart et al. 2014).

 - Qualitative data found the program was useful in reconnecting young people to cultural norms, was culturally ‘competent’ and directly addressed the factors that contribute to offending behaviour, such as substance misuse, boredom and disengagement from work or education.